decentral-intelligence/dx-points-ledger/README.md

 ## Docker

-The backbone comes with its own Dockerfile.
+The ledger comes with its own Dockerfile.

 To build just run `npm run build:docker`